 The Medical Careers Advisory Committee (MCAC) provides information, guidance, assistance and recommendations to qualified students interested in health professional schools.
-Students are encouraged to visit (and READ!) the Medical Careers web site in addition to speaking with members of the committee for guidance in preparing for medical careers.
+Students are encouraged to visit (and READ!) the Medical Careers website, to speak with committee members, and to attend information sessions held each semester for guidance in preparing for medical careers.

-The Medical Careers Advisory Committee is comprised of Dr. Amanda Norvell (norvell@tcnj.edu), Chair, and Drs.
-Erickson, Kress, Nayak, O'Connell and Shevlin in Biology, and Dr. Hunt in Chemistry, Dr. Hall in Engineering, and Dr. Leynes in Psychology.
-Staff assistance is provided by Ms. Helen Kull, Biology Department Program Assistant (hakull@tcnj.edu).

-The Medical Careers Advisory Committee can also be contacted through its email, mcac@tcni.edu.
+The Medical Careers Advisory Committee is comprised of Dr. Sudhir Nayak, serving as Chair, and Drs.
+Erickson, Kress, and O'Connell in Biology, and Dr. Chan in Chemistry, Dr. Wagner in Engineering, and Dr. Leynes in Psychology.
+Staff assistance is provided by Ms. Helen Kull, Biology Department Program Assistant and MCAC Administrative Staff.
+The MCAC can also be contacted through its email, mcac@tcnj.edu.
+All materials for applicant files should also be sent to this email address.

-Keep in mind that your entry into a health professional school is dependent on a number of factors.
-These include admissions test scores (DAT, MCAT, etc.), overall undergraduate GPA, extensive clinical volunteer and service experience, and strong letters of recommendation.

-In preparation for active application to Medical, Dental, Optometry, and other health professional programs, the student should consult the MCAC website for current information and advisement, and to set up an appointment with the MCAC Chair.
+Entry into a health professional school is dependent on a number of factors, including admissions test scores (DAT, MCAT, etc.), overall undergraduate GPA, extensive clinical volunteer and service experience, and strong letters of recommendation.
+In preparation for active application to Medical, Dental, Optometry, and other health professional programs as a Junior or Senior, the student should consult the MCAC website for current information and advice, and set up an appointment with the MCAC Chair.
 The student should also check individual professional school materials to learn the entrance requirements and specifics of the professional programs.